european blue card visa

 If you intend to obtain an EU Blue Card, you must follow the following steps in the order presented below:

-1. Applying for and collecting the ‘Nulla Osta’ (the Security Clearance issued by the competent Immigration Desk);
+1. applying for and collecting the ‘Nulla Osta’ (the Certificate of No Impediment issued by the competent Immigration Desk);

 Validity of the EU Blue Card

-The Visa is never renewable.
-On the contrary, the residence permit has a maximum validity of 2 years and it is renewable.
+The EU Blue Card residence permit has a maximum validity of 2 years, and it is renewable.

 The residence permit is renewable provided that its holder has worked for the Italian Company signatory of the initial job offer and that the foreign national is never absent from the Italian territory for longer than 6 continuous months.